Arts and Culture

 Want to learn about our extensive history and the formation of the West?
 Visit the Pioneer Museum in Gunnison or the Mountain Heritage Museum in Crested Butte for a lesson in how Native Americans and early pioneers lived in Gunnison County.

 Looking for fun and entertainment?
 Our art centers and theaters can provide everything from films and plays and art exhibitions to performances and classes.
 We’re blessed with amazingly talented local actors, musicians and artists drawn to the area’s beauty and unique vibe.
 In addition, worldwide talent often stops by to perform at local venues, too.

 Camps and Kids

 Gunnison and Crested Butte are teeming with activities for both the young and old, regardless of the season.
 Spend a week learning how to mountain bike in an all-girls bike camp, or sign your children up for one of the awesome day camps in the valley.

 The best way to find camps and clinics for adults is to search our events calendar.
 For kids there are several places that offer camps consistently throughout the summer:

 Crested Butte Mountain Resort offers the Mountain Adventures program that has the most activity diversity of any program in the valley.
 Depending on age, kids might climb Mt.
 Crested Butte, raft the Taylor River or go fishing.

 Rocky Mountain Biological Laboratory leads nature and science camps during the summer in the gorgeous East River Valley.
 They even have a free chaperoned bus that does pick-up and drop-off at the four-way stop in Crested Butte.

-The Trailhead Children’s Museum is located in Crested Butte at 16 6th St. near the Teocalli bus stop and offers nature and science day camps during summer, winter and holiday breaks.
+The Trailhead Children’s Museum in Crested Butte offers nature and science day camps during summer, winter and holiday breaks.